DewofyourYouth/DewofyourYouth.github.io/_posts/2018-10-24-basic-hacker-terms.md

 ---
 layout: post
-title: "Basic Hacker Terms &amp; Jargon"
+title: 'Basic Hacker Terms &amp; Jargon'
 date: 2018-10-24
 comments: true
+published: false
 ---

 A list of some basic terms and jargon related to hacking and computer security.

 - white hat / gray hat / black hat
-    *  white hat: ethical and law abiding hacker
+  - white hat: ethical and law abiding hacker
-    * gray hat: may violate some laws and typical ethical standards - but doesn't have malicious intent typical of black hat hackers.
+  - gray hat: may violate some laws and typical ethical standards - but doesn't have malicious intent typical of black hat hackers.
-    * black hat: violates computer security and ethics for malicious reasons or personal gain.
+  - black hat: violates computer security and ethics for malicious reasons or personal gain.
 - footprinting: collecting information
 - DoS: denial of service (for an individual computer - you)
 - DDoS: denial of service for multiple computers